litestar-org/litestar/docs/usage/stores.rst

 .. admonition:: Technical details

     :class:`MemoryStore <.memory.MemoryStore>` differs from this, because it does not do any encoding before storing the value.
-This means that it's technically possible to store arbitrary objects in this store, and get the same object back.
+This means that it is technically possible to store arbitrary objects in this store, and get the same object back.
 However, this is not reflected in the store's typing, as the underlying :class:`Store <.base.Store>` interface does not guarantee this behaviour, and it is not guaranteed that :class:`MemoryStore <.memory.MemoryStore>` will always behave in this case.